 Many women of childbearing age who regularly experienced menstrual cramps.
 The pain associated with cramps took place in the run or the beginning of menstruation.
 Pain felt in the lower abdomen or the region and may radiate to the hips, thighs and back.
 The intensity of pain up and down several times, follow the underlying uterine muscle contraction.
 The severity of pain varies between women and between menstrual periods in women of the same.
 At one point, the pain may be barely felt.
-Other times can be a very severe pain accompanied by cramps, fatigue, fever, dizziness, upset stomach and nausea, vomiting and diarrhea.
-Golden Corral prices
+Other times can be a very severe pain accompanied by cramps, fatigue, fever, dizziness, upset stomach and nausea, vomiting and diarrhea. will codeine phosphate help toothache

 Is it normal?